 6. Scared of change

 It could be hard to suddenly terminate contact with someone who has been a regular feature in your daily life.
 Your ex did not realize it earlier, but now they seem to see it.
 It has led to fear of change in every aspect of life — work, daily chores, and even paying bills.
 A great way to still have you in their life without the romance is through friendship.
+They plead with you to keep contact as friends only so that they can continue benefiting from your company.

 7. Wants to have control